PriNova/nebulaflow/README.md

 The LLM node now runs via the Amp SDK.
 The workflow editor is a visual wrapper around the SDK: it builds prompts from upstream node outputs and executes them with the SDK.
 Builds auto-sync the SDK via a prebuild step; set `AMP_API_KEY` to use the LLM node.
 To force-link manually: `npm i /home/prinova/CodeProjects/upstreamAmp/sdk`.

+## Recent Changes (v0.1.5)

+- **Sidebar Resizing Improvements**:
+  - Handle thickness standardized to 4px (left and right resize handles); identical styling on both sides
+  - Right sidebar grows unbounded (`maxWidth` undefined); left sidebar retains a 600px max-width
+  - New center-aware clamp: a minimum 8px gap between handles is enforced during drag using `sidebarResizing.ts` options `{ minCenterGap, getCenterWidth }`
+  - Resize handlers retain cursor styling and proper hit areas

+## Previous Changes (v0.1.4)

+- **UI/UX Refinement**: Property Editor section in the sidebar now displays as a static header (consistent with category headers) rather than a collapsible accordion.
+The section always shows the PropertyEditor when a node is selected, or prompts "Select a node to edit its properties" when none is selected.
+This simplification removes collapsibility while maintaining visual consistency and reduces component re-render pressure.

 ## Features

 - Visual workflow editor with @xyflow/react